30 Day Sugar Free Challenge

 Are you tired of feeling sugar-addicted, bloated, and fatigued?
-Consider joining my Sugar Free Challenge to reduce or eliminate your intake of refined and added sugars.
+Consider joining the 30-Day Sugar Free Challenge to reduce or eliminate your intake of refined and added sugars.

 It’s time to make changes to feel healthy, energized, and vibrant!
-The best way to start is to join my 30-Day Sugar Free Challenge.
-The idea is to reduce or completely eliminate all added sugars and try a sugar detox diet for 30 days to reduce cravings and break the dependence on sugary foods.
+The best way to start is to join the 30-Day Sugar Free Challenge.
+The idea is to reduce or completely eliminate all added sugars for a month to reduce cravings and break the dependence on sugary foods.

 What Happens When You Go Sugar Free?

 The results can be incredible!
 People who have done the Challenge have lost weight, reduced medications, eliminated migraines, and other health successes.

 People also report having better control over their cravings once they have stopped eating sugar all the time.
 While it can be challenging for the first few days or even the first week, the benefits of going sugar-free usually outweigh the challenges.

 The idea with the Sugar Free Challenge is to eliminate added sugars from your diet.
 Unless you are pre-diabetic or diabetic, then you should be able to continue eating natural sugars from fresh fruits, sweet potatoes, and other naturally sweet foods.

 That said, if your doctor has put you on a low sugar diet, then please stick to that.
 But, for most people, it’s okay to eat natural sugars found in whole foods.

 As an example, a meal with natural sugars would include roasted sweet potatoes, vegetables, lean protein, and fresh fruit for dessert.
 A meal with added sugars would include packaged foods that have sugars added, or most packaged desserts.

 When you join my email list, I’ll send you a lot more information about how to identify added sugars.